shenef/Boktai-Speedrunning/src/zoktai/any.md

 In the room with the flame jet, use ![][icon_flame] Flame on the Mummy to activate the torch, then proceed up the stairs.
 Avoid the Yellow Slimes and open the blue chest for a ![][icon_triangle_key] key.

-Backtrack downstairs and proceed through the ↙️ exit.
+Backtrack downstairs and refill life/energy before proceeding through the ↙️ exit.
-Push the block, refill energy on the Solar Station and proceed through the ↘️ exit.
+Push the block and proceed through the ↘️ exit.

 Open the ↗️ door and proceed.